-The three-year-olds only made use of case marking when this cue was supported by word order.
-As can be seen in Figure 2, they performed better on the subject-first sentences than on the object-first sentences.
 When asked to interpret object-first sentences, in which case marking is in conflict with word order, the younger children performed at chance.
 In other words, as a group, the three-year-olds did not show a preference for either cue.
-When we look at individual children's performance, in each condition, there are 3-6 children who consistently followed word order and 9-12 children who mainly followed word order.
-The numbers vary because children don't necessarily show the same tendencies across conditions.
-For example, one child interpreted the vast majority of object-first sentences as subject-first, whereas another child interpreted all of the trans OS sentences as subject-first and all of the trans OPro sentences as object-first.
+When we look at individual children's performance, in each condition, there are 3 to 6 children who consistently followed word order and 9 to 12 children who mainly followed word order.
+The numbers vary because children do not necessarily show the same tendencies across conditions.
+For example, one child interpreted the vast majority of objectfirst sentences as subject-first, whereas another child interpreted all of the trans OS sentences as subject-first and all of the trans OPro sentences as object-first.
 Similar patterns were found when we looked at individual children in the older age group.

-Finally, whether the three-year-olds were asked to interpret a simple transitive or a transitive RC did not affect their performance.
+Finally, whether the 3-year-olds were asked to interpret a simple transitive or a transitive RC did not affect their performance.
 Similarly, whether the second NP or the embedded NP was expressed by a demonstrative pronoun or a lexical NP did not affect the younger children's performance.

-Discussion Experiment 2
+Discussion experiment 2

-These results support the assumption that older children are more sensitive to cue reliabilities and validities than younger children (cf. MacWhinney, 2007; McDonald, 1986).
-The three-year-olds did not follow the more reliable case-marking cue and ignored the less reliable word-order cue.
+These results support the assumption that older children are more sensitive to cue reliabilities and validities than younger children (MacWhinney, 2007; McDonald, 1986).
+The 3-year-olds did not follow the more reliable case-marking cue and ignored the less reliable word-order cue.
 When asked to interpret conflict sentences where word order points to an SO interpretation and case marking points to an OS interpretation, they followed word order and case marking equally often (see Figure 2).
 Even though some children consistently followed word order in some conditions, most of them did not show any clear patterns across conditions.

-The six-year-olds, on the other hand, followed the more reliable cue of case marking and mostly ignored word order in their interpretation of simple transitives.
+The 6-year-olds, on the other hand, followed the more reliable cue of case marking and mostly ignored word order in their interpretation of simple transitives.
 If their sensitivity to cue reliabilities and validities were construction-specific, the older children should have also been more likely to follow case marking and ignore word order in their interpretation of transitive RCs than in their interpretation of simple transitives.
 However, our results show the reverse pattern.
-That the older children did not reliably follow case in their interpretation of object-first RCs could be caused by the fact that the case-marking cue is provided late in the sentence and is thus difficult to integrate in the online processing (cf. Choi & Trueswell, 2010).
+That the older children did not reliably follow case in their interpretation of object-first RCs could be caused by the fact that the case-marking cue is provided late in the sentence and is thus difficult to integrate in the online processing (Choi & Trueswell, 2010).